 TIP: If you don’t have fresh herbs you can add 1/2 teaspoon crushed dried rosemary, 1/2 teaspoon dried sage, and any additional herbs directly into the olive oil and then brush them over the top of the roast.

 Cover the pan with foil.
 Place the roast into preheated 325° oven.
 Bake for 1 hour and remove the foil.
-Bake for an additional 30-40 minutes until the top is golden brown and an meat thermometer reads 175°.
+Bake for an additional 30–40 minutes until the top is golden brown and a meat thermometer reads 175°.